 Anna Raithel completed her B.A. in Religion and then lived at Tara Mandala for six years, working as Lama Tsultrim’s Executive Assistant and the Temple Manager.
 She studied Tibetan language and gyaling, coordinated the annual Drubchens, and was the lead umdze (chant leader) and chöpön (ritual arts leader).
 She recently finished her M.B.A. with a focus in Sustainable Development.
 She now lives and works in Portland, Oregon, as a strategy & leadership consultant.

-Inspired to transform business into a force for greater good, Michele Nevarez specializes in positive organizational development and executive coaching, leveraging what we know about the brain, Emotional & Social Intelligence, and Resonant Leadership.
-An Adjunct Faculty Member for Cultivating Well Being in the Workplace: A Neuroscientific Approach (University of Wisconsin-Madison School of Business) and Contributing Author & Emotional Intelligence Consultant for More Than Sound, Michele helps individuals maximize their own agency by developing core capacity in resilience, self-awareness, and emotional regulation.
-She brings over 20 years of HR Leadership and C-Suite experience working for industry leaders in healthcare (St. John’s Medical Center; Banner Health), investigative services, investment management (Janus Capital Group; AmericanFunds), and management consulting (Booz Allen Hamilton).
+Inspired to transform business into a force for greater good, Michele Nevarez specializes in positive organizational development and executive coaching, leveraging what we know about the brain, Emotional Intelligence, and Resonant Leadership.
+As Head of the Daniel Goleman Emotional Intelligence Coaching and Training Programs for Key Step Media, Michele leads the design, development, and management of the suite of Daniel Goleman Emotional Intelligence Coaching and Training Programs.
+Specializing in coaching highly-driven executives and professionals, Michele leverages the framework of Emotional Intelligence to guide leaders as they tap into their self-efficacy by developing self-awareness, focus, and resilience.
+Michele is also an Adjunct Faculty Member for Cultivating Well Being in the Workplace: A Neuroscientific Approach a program developed in conjunction with Dr. Richard Davidson and Center for Healthy Minds, offered through University of Wisconsin-Madison School of Business.
+Michele brings over 20 years of executive Human Resources leadership and c-suite experience working for industry leaders in healthcare, manufacturing, investment management, government contracting, and management consulting.
 Michele received a B.A. in Religion from Bryn Mawr College and a Master of Science degree in Positive Organizational Development and Change from the Weatherhead School of Management, Case Western Reserve University and is a founding member of Rangjung Yeshe Institute in Boudhanath, Nepal.